narwhalacademy/zebra-crossing/README.md

 - Any password less than 10 characters is bad, but it's also okay-to-string-together-non-sequitur-words.
 - Double check the security questions for your key online services (email, bank, Facebook, etc.) and make sure that they're not easy to answer by friends or by anyone looking you up on Google.
-- Start using a different password for every service, because password leaks happen all the time.
-To make this easy, use a password manager ([see Wirecutter's picks here](https://www.nytimes.com/wirecutter/reviews/best-password-managers/)) to store/autofill/generate them.
+- Start using a different password for every service, because password leaks happen fairly often.
+To make this easy, use a password manager ([Wirecutter](https://www.nytimes.com/wirecutter/reviews/best-password-managers/) recommends 💰 [1Password](https://1password.com/) or [BitWarden](https://bitwarden.com/).) to store/autofill/generate them.
 For now, make sure you use a unique password for essential services (email, social media, banking, cloud storage).
 - Use a non-common/obvious unlock code for your phone with at least 9 digits.

 #### Double lock important accounts

 Use two-factor authentication (also known as 2FA and two-step verification) to add an extra lock on top of a typed password.
 Usually this takes the form of a short code that's sent to your phone via a specialized app or SMS.

-- Download an authenticator app like [Authy](https://authy.com/) or [Duo Mobile](https://duo.com/product/multi-factor-authentication-mfa/duo-mobile-app).
+- Download an authenticator app ([Wirecutter](https://www.nytimes.com/wirecutter/reviews/best-two-factor-authentication-app/) recommends [Authy](https://authy.com/)).
 Apps are far more secure than SMS so use one if it's available.
 - Turn on 2FA on your:
   - Email service.
 See instructions for [Gmail](https://support.google.com/accounts/answer/185839?hl=en), [Protonmail](https://protonmail.com/support/knowledge-base/two-factor-authentication/), or find instructions for your email provider [here](https://twofactorauth.org/#email).
   - Frequently used social media accounts.
-See instructions for [Twitter](https://help.twitter.com/en/managing-your-account/two-factor-authentication), [Facebook](https://www.facebook.com/help/148233965247823/), [Instagram](https://help.instagram.com/566810106808145), and [other services](https://twofactorauth.org/#social).
+See instructions for [Twitter](https://help.twitter.com/en/managing-your-account/two-factor-authentication), [Facebook](https://www.facebook.com/help/148233965247823/), [Instagram](https://help.instagram.com/566810106808145), and [other services](https://2fa.directory/#social).
   - Consider turning on 2FA on any other online accounts where losing access would be catastrophic.
 Look up instructions on [Two Factor Auth](https://2fa.directory/).
 - Turn on cloud backup for your authenticator app in case you ever lose your phone.
-See instructions for [Authy](https://authy.com/features/backup/) and [Duo Mobile](https://guide.duo.com/duo-restore).
+See instructions for [Authy](https://authy.com/features/backup/).

 #### Email